noeddi2be/java_obsidian/README.md

 # OBSIDIAN JAVA SUMMARY
-Summary was created with JetBrains Academy.
+Summary was created in Obsidian while using JetBrains Academy and learning for university.

 ## Basic